helenqu/helenqu.github.io/index.markdown

 </figure>

-I am a third year PhD candidate in Physics at the [University of Pennsylvania][pennphysics], advised by [Masao Sako][masao].
+I am a third year PhD candidate in Physics at the [University of Pennsylvania][pennphysics], advised by [Dr. Masao Sako][masao].
 I work with type Ia supernovae as cosmological probes as part of the [Dark Energy Survey Collaboration][des] as well as the [Nancy Grace Roman Space Telescope][ngrst] supernova science investigation team.
 I am particularly interested in applications of machine learning and other modern data science techniques to large-scale astronomical survey data.

 [pennphysics]: https://www.physics.upenn.edu/
 [masao]: https://www.physics.upenn.edu/people/standing-faculty/masao-sako